 I have an eclectic range of research interests, which reflects the interdisciplinary nature of my research history.
 I'm particularly interested in directional transduction, bio-inspired design and 3D printed sensors and actuators.

 Expertise related to UN Sustainable Development Goals

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):

-Doctor of Engineering, University Of Strathclyde
+Doctor of Engineering, Bio-inspired sound localization at the microscale, University Of Strathclyde

 1 Oct 2012 → 1 Mar 2016

 - 1 Similar Profiles

 Collaborations and top research areas from the last five years

 Select a country/territory to view shared publications and projects

 Review of the applications of principles of insect hearing to microscale acoustic engineering challengesDíaz-García, L., Latham, B., Reid, A. & Windmill, J., 1 Sept 2023, In: Bioinspiration & Biomimetics.
 18, 5, 14 p., 051002.